-Education providers are responsible for maintaining the requirements for course accreditation throughout the accreditation period and are required to submit an annual report by close of business on 1 June each year.
-An annual report template will be circulated to all education providers at least six weeks before reports are due to be submitted.
+Education providers are responsible for maintaining the requirements for course accreditation throughout the accreditation period and are required to submit an annual report each year.
+In 2022, completed annual reports are required to be submitted by close of business on 1 July.
+The Annual Report template can be downloaded by clicking here.

-One survey will need to be completed for each course that an education provider has (fully or provisionally) accredited, including double degree courses.
-A report must be completed regardless of whether an education provider currently has an application for re-accreditation under consideration, or if an education provider has received a course accreditation outcome in 2019.
-An Annual Report must also be completed if an education provider has an accredited course that has been discontinued, but currently remains in teach-out.
+One report is required to be completed for each course that an education provider has accredited with either full or provisional accreditation status, including double degree courses.
+A report must be completed regardless of whether an education provider currently has an application for re-accreditation under consideration, or if an education provider has received a course accreditation outcome in 2021.
+An Annual Report must also be completed if an education provider has an accredited course that has been discontinued but is currently in teach-out.

 From 2018, annual fees are required to be paid in full by 1 June each year.
 An invoice for the annual fee will be provided four weeks prior to the annual fee due date.
 Payment of the annual fee is required for continued participation in the course accreditation process.